cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ~~~

 and sends additive shares of `a`, `b`, `c`, `A` and `B` to each of the
 Aggregators.
-These help the Aggregators evaluate the sketch during preparation.
+These help the Aggregators evaluate the sketch during
+verification.

 Putting everything together, the sharding algorithm is defined as
 follows.